Twaha-Rahman/e-commercify/Docs/BACKEND_API.md

 ## Backend API Structure

 The backend API will have a GraphQL API endpoint for the project's frontend side of things.
 Each of the APIs will be used to send or receive data.
-The API will consist of 5 key parts -
+The API will consist of five key parts -

 - [Products](#products)
 - [Banners](#banners)